Matheus0100/MMRegistration_Software/README.md

 # *Registration system: legal person and physical person*

-#### This repository aims to show the operation and code of the registration software for individuals and legal entities, being developed for the back-end course of the SENAI institution.
+#### This repository aims to show the operation and code of the registration software for individuals and legal entities, being developed for my back-end repository, to show my skills with C# and .Net Framework.

 ## *Features:*